 Holle Award for Excellence in Public Speaking

 The public speaking program, in the Department of Communication Studies, offers a general education humanities course, COM 123, for the entire university population to cultivate basic public communication skills.
-Only those students who have been enrolled in COM 123, in either Fall 2016 or Spring 2017, and have been selected by their peers and instructors are eligible to compete for the Holle Award.
+Only those students who have been enrolled in COM 123, in either the fall or spring semester, and have been selected by their peers and instructors are eligible to compete for the Holle Award.

 Those entering the competition will be required to present formal persuasive speeches that demonstrate logical structure and credible research in support of specific actions or concepts and that display exemplary standards of delivery.
-All contestants compete in a preliminary judging round.
-Only the six finalists advance to the final round to compete for the grand prize.
+All contestants compete in a preliminary judging round, which is followed by a semi-final round to determine the finalists.
+Only the finalists advance to the last round to compete for the grand prize.